Canaccord Genuity Increases Smith & Nephew (NYSE:SNN) Price Target to $55.00

-Smith & Nephew (NYSE:SNN) had its price objective hoisted by stock analysts at Canaccord Genuity from $53.00 to $55.00 in a report issued on Friday, Price Targets.com reports.
-The firm presently has a “buy” rating on the medical equipment provider’s stock.
-Canaccord Genuity’s target price would suggest a potential upside of 27.40% from the company’s previous close.
+Smith & Nephew (NYSE:SNN) had its price target boosted by Canaccord Genuity from $53.00 to $55.00 in a research report report published on Thursday, Benzinga reports.
+They currently have a buy rating on the medical equipment provider’s stock.

-Several other analysts also recently weighed in on the stock.
-Zacks Investment Research raised shares of Smith & Nephew from a “strong sell” rating to a “hold” rating in a report on Tuesday, April 27th.
-JPMorgan Chase & Co. reaffirmed a “neutral” rating on shares of Smith & Nephew in a report on Monday, February 22nd.
-Berenberg Bank reaffirmed a “buy” rating on shares of Smith & Nephew in a report on Tuesday, February 23rd.
-Credit Suisse Group reissued a “neutral” rating on shares of Smith & Nephew in a report on Monday, February 22nd.
-Finally, Barclays reissued an “overweight” rating on shares of Smith & Nephew in a report on Wednesday, March 31st.
-Two research analysts have rated the stock with a sell rating, five have issued a hold rating and six have given a buy rating to the stock.
-The company has a consensus rating of “Hold” and an average price target of $47.83.
+A number of other research firms also recently weighed in on SNN.
+Commerzbank downgraded Smith & Nephew from a buy rating to a hold rating in a research report on Monday, February 22nd.
+Zacks Investment Research upgraded Smith & Nephew from a strong sell rating to a hold rating in a research report on Tuesday, April 27th.
+Credit Suisse Group restated a neutral rating on shares of Smith & Nephew in a research report on Tuesday.
+Berenberg Bank reiterated a buy rating on shares of Smith & Nephew in a research report on Tuesday.
+Finally, Barclays reiterated an overweight rating on shares of Smith & Nephew in a research report on Friday, April 30th.
+Two research analysts have rated the stock with a sell rating, five have assigned a hold rating and six have issued a buy rating to the stock.
+Smith & Nephew presently has an average rating of Hold and an average price target of $47.83.

 About Smith & Nephew